This article may contain compensated links. Please read disclaimer for more info.

-Historically a region of marshes, these were in part drained to create a fertile environment for growing produce and there are now many market gardens in the area.
+Historically a region of marshes, these were in part drained to create a fertile environment for growing vegetables.
+This explains why you’ll find many markets offering fresh produce in the area.

-Saint-Omer has an attractive center, with impressive 17th century houses and buildings to be admired, many in the Flemish style typical of the region.
-Place Foch, the main square, is the beating heart of St Omer and it is dominated by the neo-classical style Town Hall.
-Surrounding Place Foch are streets which have been the home of shops and commercial activities since the Middle Ages.
+Saint-Omer has an attractive center, with beautiful 17th-century houses and buildings to be admired, many in the Flemish style typical of the region.
+Place Foch, the main square, is St Omer’s beating heart and it is dominated by the Town Hall built in neo-classical style.
+The streets around Place Foch are worth exploring too: they have been hosting commercial activities since the Middle Ages.

 The list of interesting things to see and do in St Omer includes: